Small-amplitude Compressible Magnetohydrodynamic Turbulence Modulated by Collisionless Damping in Earth's Magnetosheath: Observation Matches Theory: Slow modes

-\textit{Slow modes}.--- In Fig. 2(a), we observe that the normalized wavenumber distributions of the proton velocity energy of slow modes ($\hat{D}_{V-}$; color contours) are prominently distributed along the $k_{\perp}$ axis, suggesting a faster cascade in the perpendicular direction.
+In Figure 2(a), we observe that the normalized wavenumber distributions of the proton velocity energy of slow modes ($\hat{D}_{V-}$; color contours) are prominently distributed along the $k_{\perp}$ axis, suggesting a faster cascade in the perpendicular direction.
 We also observe an increase in the anisotropy of energy distributions with the increasing wavenumbers.
-These observations suggest that smaller eddies of slow modes are more elongated along $\mathbf{B_0}$, in agreement with theoretical expectations and simulation results \cite{Cho2000,Makwana2020}.
-The anisotropic behaviors of slow modes found here are roughly similar to those for Alfvén modes, presumably because slow modes passively mimic Alfvén modes \cite{Cho2003,Cho2005}.
-On top of this anisotropic contour, the $\hat{D}_{V-}$ spectrum exhibits a valley contour along the black dotted line, a notable difference from the Alfvén-mode spectrum that steadily decreases with $k_{\perp}$ at each $k_{\parallel}$ \cite{Zhao2023}.
-The anisotropy difference between slow and Alfvén modes can be explained by the fact that collisionless damping (CD) can affect slow modes but has little influence on Alfvén modes \cite{Verscharen2019}.
-To examine this explanation, we estimate slow-mode theoretical damping rate ($\gamma_{slow}$) as a function of ${\bf k}$,
+These observations indicate that smaller eddies of slow modes are more elongated along $\mathbf{B_0}$, in agreement with theoretical expectations and simulation results \citep{Cho2000,Makwana2020}.
+The anisotropic behaviors of slow modes found here are roughly similar to those for Alfvén modes \citep{Zhao2023}, presumably because slow modes passively mimic Alfvén modes \citep{Cho2003,Cho2005}.

-using the parameters in Table \ref{tab:table1}, where $m_e$ and $m_p$ are the electron and proton mass, respectively \cite{Galeev1983}.
-Overall, $\gamma_{slow}$ significantly increases with $k_\parallel$ and has a little change with $k_\perp$ in Fig. 2(b).
-The contours of $\gamma_{slow}$ (black dashed curves), which is also superposed in Fig. 2(a), perfectly align with the color contours of the $\hat{D}_{V-}$ spectrum along the black dotted line.
-It suggests that CD can modulate energy distributions of slow modes, and the CD modulation is expected to be more prominent at larger $k_\parallel$ due to the increase of $\gamma_{slow}$.
-Therefore, wavenumber distributions of slow modes are more stretched perpendicular to $\mathbf{B_0}$ under CD modulation compared to Alfvén modes.